 New Way to Learn Letter Sounds: Record and Mimic Your Teacher!

-It can be tough to learn the sounds of letters, especially when you’re first starting out.
+Learning the sounds of letters can be tough, especially when you’re starting out.
 A new way to learn letter sounds is by recording and mimicking your teacher!

-This way, you can hear the sound of the letter as well as see how it’s written.
+This way, you can hear the letter’s sound and see how it’s written.
 You can also practice speaking the letter sounds aloud.
 This is a great way to improve your pronunciation and learn how to spell words correctly.

 In the early grades of school, children are taught how to read by learning the letter sounds.
 This is usually done by having the children sound out words while looking at a list of letters.